 Effective succession planning gives you a roadmap that you can follow as your team grows and people move into different positions (whether that’s with your company or elsewhere).
 Going through the process allows you to feel far more prepared to address role gaps without a frantic scramble.

-However, even if you plan everything as carefully as possible, that doesn’t mean it’ll always be smooth sailing.
+However, even if you plan everything as carefully as possible, it doesn’t guarantee smooth sailing.

 Somebody who’s a crucial part of the plan might unexpectedly exit your company.
 Or your department might go through a reorganization.
 There will still be times when things slip through the cracks or you need to identify some less-than-perfect solutions just to make it through.

-For that very reason, succession planning isn’t a one-and-done activity.
-You need to ride the waves and make adjustments as things change.
+For that very reason, remember that succession planning isn’t a one-and-done activity and you need to make adjustments as things change.
 Remember, as counterintuitive as it seems, the best plans are flexible plans.

 A manager’s ultimate guide to effective succession planning